Find out which countries are welcoming US tourists back – KION546

 St. Barts

-After an extended closure, this French island is open again.
-Testing required; fully vaccinated exempt from quarantine.
+UPDATE: After an extended closure, this French island is open again.
+Testing required.
+Fully vaccinated exempt from quarantine and further tests.
 St. Barts entry protocols

 St. Kitts and Nevis

-Note: UPDATE: This upscale British island in the Eastern Caribbean is open only to the fully vaccinated.
-Testing and quarantine requirements are in place.
-US Embassy | Anguilla International Travelers.
-UPDATE: This independent nation in the eastern Caribbean, known for sheltered bays and historical sites, is open.
-Testing required.
-Quarantine requirements differ based on vaccination status.
-US Embassy | Antigua and Barbuda government website.